 Master of Global Music GLOMAS

-The Master of Global Music (GLOMAS) is a new, innovative and specialized graduate degree programme offered in collaboration between higher education institutions in three Nordic nations.
+The Master of Global Music (GLOMAS) is a new, innovative and specialized graduate degree program offered in collaboration between higher education institutions in three Nordic nations.
 Students will primarily be affiliated with one of the three Glomus founding partner institutions in Denmark, Sweden, or Finland but will also participate in joint courses held at each institution, for which travel and lodging expenses will normally be covered.

-In most cases, the Master degree programme will take 2 years to complete.
+In most cases, the Master degree program will take 2 years to complete.
 In addition to coursework, all students will also conduct fieldwork on a foreign or minority musical culture.
 Students will be offered opportunities for fieldwork via partner institutions in the Southern hemisphere, particularly Africa and the Middle East.

-The two-year programme (120 ECTS / 150 ECTS in Finland) is flexible to accommodate diverse student specializations at their home institutions through elective courses and a final project based on personal interests.
+The two-year program (120 ECTS / 150 ECTS in Finland) is flexible to accommodate diverse student specializations at their home institutions through elective courses and a final project based on personal interests.
 At the same time, it is united by a core curriculum of required studies offered jointly through a combination of face-to-face and online courses.
-Students will occasionally be expected to travel to the other member institutions for joint courses, and will do fieldwork studies (typically during year 2 of their degree) at locations either outside the Nordic region or among ethnic minority communities in Nordic nations.
-Upon entrance to this programme, students will join an online network developed for the programme to facilitate communication across the three member institutions as well as with advanced students and faculty “in the field” who are already doing music research or performance projects outside Nordic nations or among ethnic minority communities in the Nordic region.
+Students will occasionally be expected to travel to the other member institutions for joint courses and will do fieldwork studies (typically during year 2 of their degree) at locations either outside the Nordic region or among ethnic minority communities in Nordic nations.
+Upon entrance to this program, students will join an online network developed for the program to facilitate communication across the three member institutions as well as with advanced students and faculty “in the field” who are already doing music research or performance projects outside Nordic nations or among ethnic minority communities in the Nordic region.

-Graduates from this Master degree programme will demonstrate: (1) a high level of comprehensive musicianship that transcends cultural boundaries, (2) knowledge of both traditional and contemporary hybrid music genres, in and outside of Europe, (3) an ability to effectively lead music ensembles, communicate and teach music across a diversity of formal and informal settings, and (4) an ability to successfully develop, document and manage intercultural music projects.
+Graduates from this Master degree program will demonstrate: (1) a high level of comprehensive musicianship that transcends cultural boundaries, (2) knowledge of both traditional and contemporary hybrid music genres, in and outside of Europe, (3) an ability to effectively lead music ensembles, communicate and teach music across a diversity of formal and informal settings, and (4) an ability to successfully develop, document and manage intercultural music projects.

-The GLOMAS programme seeks to play a transformative role at the level of both individual students and Nordic society, by broadening musicianship and enhancing both intercultural understanding and lifelong music learning, inside and outside of schools.
+The GLOMAS program seeks to play a transformative role at the level of both individual students and Nordic society, by broadening musicianship and enhancing both intercultural understanding and lifelong music learning, inside and outside of schools.

 Title of degree in English: Master of Global Music, GLOMAS (the title will vary somewhat according to national legislation)